boldbi/react-with-aspnet-core-sample/README.md

   1. Open the command prompt and navigate to the specified file [location](https://github.com/boldbi/react-with-aspnet-core-sample/tree/master/ReactwithASP.NETCore) where the project is located.

+  2. To install all dependent packages, use the following command `npm install`.

-  2. Execute the command `dotnet restore` to restore the necessary packages.
+  3. Execute the command `dotnet restore` to restore the necessary packages.
 Once the packages have been successfully restored, use the `dotnet build` command to build the project.

-  3. Finally, run the application using the command `dotnet run`.
+  4. Finally, run the application using the command `dotnet run`.

  ## Developer IDE